-Project follow-up and reporting
+Project monitoring and reporting

-- Situational picture at start of project
+- state-of-play report at start of project

-- Annual reporting
+- annual reporting

-- Final report upon project completion.
+- final report upon project completion.

-SRC-funded research projects will initially produce a situational picture report.
+SRC-funded research projects will initially produce a state-of-play report.
 The consortium will draw up the situational picture based on the research and interaction plan submitted at the application stage, and it will serve as a basis for further descriptions and monitoring of activities.
 The reports will be published on the SRC website.

 The purpose of the report is to present the concrete research and social impact objectives of the project.
 The consortium can use these objectives later to compile contents for impact stories and other information on its activities.

-The SRC encourages funded consortia to post the impact stories on their own websites.
+The SRC encourages SRC-funded consortia to post the impact stories on their own websites.
 At the end of the programme, the stories or some of them will also be published on the SRC website.
 The versions to be published will be agreed with the projects.

 The information provided in the final report will be used in the programme evaluation to be carried out after the end of the programme.
 If the information is incomplete, the project may be requested to correct or supplement it.